albar965/littlenavmap-manual/src/en/PROFILE.rst

 -  World wide coverage
 -  No known errors
 -  Display of altitude below the cursor in the status bar
+-  Correct altitude if using non-airport departure and destination points

 Resolution is a bit lower than the one for the online data, though.